Florida school board defies DeSantis, sets 90-day mask policy after heated meeting

 The meeting had to be paused several times due to outbursts from attendees and some people were removed

-After an hours-long, often heated meeting Friday, Florida’s Sarasota County School Board voted 3-2 to implement a 90-day coronavirus mask mandate this fall, according to reports.
+After an hours-long, often heated meeting Friday, Florida’s Sarasota County school board voted 3-2 to implement a 90-day coronavirus mask mandate this fall, according to reports.

 The requirement defies a Florida state law that bans mask mandates in schools.
-Several other school districts have challenged the law with mask requirements but Sarasota is the first country former President Trump won to do so, FOX 13 of Tampa reported.
+Several other school districts have challenged the law with mask requirements but Sarasota is the first country former President Trump won in 2020 to do so, FOX 13 of Tampa reported.

 During the five-hour meeting, residents and parents decried the district’s "medical tyranny" and said they were "disgusted" and "mad as heck" over a mask mandate, Politico reported.